 Animal Requirements: EACH EXHIBITOR IS ALLOWED TO ENTER SIX ANIMALS, BUT CAN SHOW ONLY FOUR, WITH ONLY ONE ANIMAL PER CLASS.
 THE FAIR RESERVES THE RIGHT TO FURTHER LIMIT ENTRIES BELOW FOUR IF SPACE BECOMES LIMITED.
 ALL HEIFERS/COWS MUST HAVE A FORM OF PERMANENT IDENTIFICATION.
 TATTOOS, BRANDS AND CALFHOOD VACCINATION TAGS WILL BE ACCEPTABLE AS VALID ID (NO PLASTIC HERD EAR TAGS WILL BE ACCEPTED).
 ID MUST BE INCLUDED ON THE ENTRY FORM AND HEALTH CERTIFICATE.
 X NO PUREBRED ANIMALS ALLOWED.
+NO PUREBRED ANIMALS ALLOWED.
+Show boxes will be stored in designated area.

 All heifers must be polled, dehorned or tipped to a 1" diameter end.

-Calves born after September 30, 2017 will not be allowed to show as a single entry.
+Calves born after September 30, 2019 will not be allowed to show as a single entry.